Restoring and conserving Minnesota’s loons

 Our goal is to help Minnesota’s common loons survive and thrive.
 To accomplish this goal, we are:

-Our partners in this project are the Department of interior, US Fish and Wildlife Service, US Geological Survey, the Minnesota Pollution Control Agency and you.
-Together, we can help Minnesota's loons!
+Proceeds from the Minnesota United license plate help fund this project.
+Our partners in this project include the Department of Interior, U.S. Fish and Wildlife Service, U.S. Geological Survey, the Minnesota Pollution Control Agency and you.
+Together, we can make a difference for Minnesota's loons!

 Project Background